 *Various types of carpet will require treatment with different types of cleaning solution.
-Wherever possible, at all times check with the manufacturer’s recommendations before deciding on a cleaning solution.
+At all times, check with the manufacturer’s recommendations before deciding on a clean engine stain solution.

 - In case oil is puddled, use the plastic spoon to scoop up excess oil and dispose of spoon promptly.
 If the oil has dried, it may be necessary to use a small hand-vac to pick up residue.
 Avoid using a full-sized vacuum because you might inadvertently spread the stain.

 - Using a sheet or two of paper towel folded into a square.
 Blot at the oil stain using a lifting motion working from the outside in.
 NEVER rub the stain or you may make it more serious.

 - Make use of paper towels to blot the oil.
 Apply a lifting motion and blot until no more oil comes off on the paper towel.

-- Test out a small, inconspicuous area of the carpet to make sure it can endure the cleaning solution without staining or fading.
+- Test out a small area of the carpet to make sure it can endure the cleaning solution without staining or fading.

-- Blot the stain using the washcloth, using a lifting motion, working from the outside, in.
+- Blot the stain using the washcloth.
 Just as before, do not rub as this may spread the stain.

-- Do again the washcloth blotting (rewetting with cleaning solution if required) until the stain is gone, or the washcloth no longer picks up the residue.
+- Do again the washcloth blotting (rewetting with cleaning solution if required) until the stain is gone.

-- In the event that stain remains, apply a small amount of cleaning solution directly to the stain and let stand no longer than 5 minutes.
+- In the event that stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
 Blot using dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.

 - Cover stain using clean cloth or stack of paper towels and put heavy weight on top (heavy books, etc.)

 - Leave set for many hours to absorb any remaining liquid.

 - Take away weights and cloths and let area air dry.

 - As soon as spot has dried completely, vacuum thoroughly to restore carpet texture and pick up any remaining cleaning solution residue.